Lungren2/PyProcessor/docs/PACKAGING.md

 ### 2. Package the Application

-The entire `dist` folder can be distributed to users.
 Options for distribution include:

-- ZIP archive
+- NSIS Installer (recommended) - Created using the process described above
-- Self-extracting archive
+- ZIP archive - Compress the entire `dist` folder
-- Installer created with tools like NSIS or Inno Setup
+- Self-extracting archive - Create using tools like 7-Zip SFX

 ### 3. Documentation